carlosrobertofreire/ibs-reader/README.md

 ### Editing

-Open `debit-kb.txt` and edit your own knowledge base for debit statements, following the pattern already used in the file.
+Open `IBSReader/debit-kb.txt` and edit your own knowledge base for debit statements, following the pattern already used in the file.

 ## Running

-Paste your Itaú Bank statements into `input.txt` and execute `IBSReader.jar` to generate `output.txt`.
+Paste your [Itaú Bank](https://www.itau.com.br/) statements into `IBSReader/input.txt`, and execute `IBSReader/IBSReader.jar` to generate `IBSReader/output.txt`.

 ## Authors